sksmatt/WordPress-Widgets-Helper-Class/README.md

 #  WordPress Widgets Helper Class

+**This repository is deprecated; No further Issues or Pull Requests will be considered or approved.**

+Alternative fork by @Mte90: https://github.com/WPBP/Widgets-Helper

 ## Summary

 A class that extends the built-in WP_Widget class to provide an easier/faster way to create Widgets for WordPress.